Chrysler minivans (NS): Easy Out Roller Seats

-In 1996, Chrysler introduced a system of seats to simplify installation, removal, and re-positioning.
+In 1996, Chrysler introduced a system of seats to facilitate installation, removal, and re-positioning.
 Marketed as Easy-Out Roller Seats, the system remained in use throughout the NS generation.

 When installed, the seats are latched to floor-mounted strikers.
 When unlatched, eight rollers lift each seat, allowing it to be rolled fore and aft.
 Tracks have locator depressions for rollers, thus enabling simple installation.
 Ergonomic levers at the seatbacks release the floor latches single-handedly without tools and raise the seats onto the rollers in a single motion.
 Additionally, seatbacks were designed to fold forward.
 Seat roller tracks are permanently attached to the floor and seat stanchions are aligned, facilitating the longitudinal rolling of the seats.
 Bench seat stanchions were moved inboard to reduce bending stress in the seat frames, allowing them to be lighter.
-When configured as two- and three- person benches, the Easy Out Roller Seats could be unwieldy.
+When configured as two- and three-person benches, the Easy Out Roller Seats could be unwieldy.

-In subsequent generations of the Chrysler minivans, beginning in 2001, second and third row seats became available in a 'quad' configuration – bucket or captain chairs in the second row and a third row three-person 50/50 split "bench" — with each section weighing under 50 lb.
+In subsequent generations of the Chrysler minivans, beginning in 2001, second and third-row seats became available in a 'quad' configuration – bucket or captain chairs in the second row and a third-row three-person 50/50 split "bench" — with each section weighing under 50 lb.